XavierGeerinck/ugent-algoritmen-1/25_hashtables.md

 By using this we will reduce the chance of collision even if the data is chosen by an adversary.

 We say that a hash functions is chosen from a carefully chosen family of functions.
 To construct such a family we can for example chose a prime number when we have k keys.
-Then we get that the hash functions is: $$h_{a,b}(s) = ((as + b) mod p) mod m
+Then we get that the hash functions is: $$h_{a,b}(s) = ((as + b) mod p) mod m$$

 p = prime number<br />
 a = number between 1 and p - 1<br />